 A brute force attack is exactly what it sounds like: an attacker using sheer force of repetition in an attempt to gain access to a computer, website, or anything else that requires some form of authentication.
 Thankfully, it’s very easy to increase your protection, and we’ll explain how in just a moment.

 A brute force attack essentially involves spending time and computer power to guess at some form of authentication.
-That may be a username and/or password, or it could be the a passcode used on a smartphone.
-It could even be the PIN on a bank card, but no matter what it is, the idea of a brute force attack is to repeatedly attempt to guess the correct combination of characters required to gain access.
+That may be a username and/or password, or it could be a passcode for a smartphone.
+It could even be a bank card PIN number, but no matter what it is, the idea of a brute force attack is to repeatedly attempt to guess the correct combination of characters required to gain access.

 As computers gain in speed and attackers improve their tools, they get better at cracking passwords, especially if those passwords are of poor quality.
 It’s for this reason that strong, unique and lengthy passwords are of the utmost importance.